ritchie46/anaStruct/doc/source/elements.rst

 * discretize

 A structure is defined by elements, which have their own state.

+The elements are stored in `SystemElement.element_map`.
+This is a dictionary with keys representing the element ids, and values being the element objects.
+The element objects ar implicitly created by the SystemElements object.

 The state of an element can be interesting when post-processing results.
 For now we'll focus on the modelling part.
 Below you see the different methods for modelling a structure.